 HBO Max link

 Fear Street Part Two: 1978 and Fear Street Part Three: 1666 The first installment in the trilogy was mildly promising with a murderous maniac and some classic kills (my review).
 There were also reference to the town’s curse, which plays an even bigger part in the remaining 2 movies in the trilogy.
 1978 takes place at a summer camp (another genre tradition) where an axe-welding murdered takes a bloody toll.
 However, it’s necessary to sit thru too much personal drama and witchcraft discussion before the brutal payoff.
 1666 harkens back to the origin story in a small, superstitious Colonial village.
 The central character’s accusations of witchery get most of the focus.
 There are virtually no juicy thrills and just a bunch of unsuspenseful running around.
 There’s also a flash forward to the earlier movies for some conclusion.
 With each installment, this trilogy generates less suspense or interest.
-1.5 out of 5 stars (1.5 / 5)
+(1.5 / 5)

 Netflix link for 1978